luisadha/drawercli/README.md

 <p align="center"><b>Also find drawercli on alrc-termux plugin.</b></p>

+ A cli app for termux to open user android apps with Termuxlauncher backend as your main launcher, installation of termuxlauncher apps is necessary for the script to work.
+[Follow the installation instructions](https://github.com/amsitlab/termuxlauncher/releases)
 ## Features

 - Interactive by scrolling the screen to select apps and typing to find favorite apps (this parts has been improved on new update).